jabcuad/cse15l-lab-reports/lab4.md

 200:          approximately 500 base pairs upstream of the stop codon,
 ```

-The command ```grep -n``` not only prints out the line that contains the input word but also shows the line number of that line in a file.
-It's useful when we want to know the exact position of the line that contains the word in a file.
+The command ```grep -n``` not only prints out the line that contains the input string but also shows the line number of that line in a file.
+It's useful when we want to know the exact position of the line that contains the string in a file.

 The forth command-line option is ```-w```